 IFRS 15 Revenue from contracts with customers

 Original Equipment Manufacturers (OEMs) may sell vehicles with a repurchase option or residual-value guarantee (e.g. when they sell fleets to rental car companies).
 Under a residual-value guarantee, OEMs agree to compensate the customer (‘make whole’) for the difference between the resale price the customer obtains in an open market and the guaranteed minimum resale value.
-Customer in these cases is a importer, distributor or reseller (see also IFRS 15 Sale with a right of return).
+Customers in these cases are importer, distributor or reseller (see also IFRS 15 Sale with a right of return).

 IAS 16 Property, Plant and Equipment